andrewsheley/DockerASPNETCore/README.md

 # DockerASPNETCore
-Sample Application do use with Docker
+Sample Application to use with Docker